opa334/TrollStore/README.md

 ## Installation Methods

+N/A means: NO DEVICE / VERSION COMBINATION EXISTS

+None means: No way to install TrollStore currently

 | Version / Device | A8 | A9 | A10 | A11 | A12 | A13 | A14 | A15 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | iOS 14.0 | [TrollHelper](./install_trollhelper.md) | [TrollHelper](./install_trollhelper.md) | [TrollHelper](./install_trollhelper.md) | [TrollHelper](./install_trollhelper.md) | [TrollHelper](./install_trollhelper.md) | [TrollHelper](./install_trollhelper.md) | [TrollHelper](./install_trollhelper.md) | N/A |